hfp/libxstream/documentation/libxstream_contrib.md

 - **A function has a single exit.** No early `return`, no multiple return paths, no `goto`.
+- **No trailing underscore on a parameter or a local**, in a definition or a declaration.
+That mark is reserved for a variable a *macro* declares, so that such a name cannot collide with one the caller already has in scope; a function wearing it anywhere takes the mark away from the one thing it is for.
+Passing an underscored name *to* a function is a different matter and
+  fine: inside a macro body that is exactly what the macro's own local is for.
 - Use a `result` variable, gate subsequent work on `EXIT_SUCCESS == result`, and return `result` at the single exit point.
 - Constants go on the left-hand side of a comparison (`EXIT_SUCCESS == result`,